Article 1. General points

 The Parties undertake to comply with the regulations in force applicable to the Processing of personal data and in particular, Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, applicable from 25 May 2018 (hereinafter “the GDPR”).

-Where the Supplier and/or Service-provider have access to personal data and/or access to the Client’s information system, an enhanced clause shall be automatically added to the STP and shall prevail over this article.
+Where the Supplier and/or Service Provider have access to personal data and/or access to the Client’s information system, an enhanced clause shall be automatically added to the STP and/or any other document of a contractual nature between the Parties and shall prevail over this article.

 Article 13.
 Intellectual property rights

 Each Party alone remains the owner of the names, trademarks, logos, signs and drawings that belong to it – whether the creation is intentional or otherwise, whether it was provided for in the context of the Contract or not.

 Each Party undertakes to respect all the other Party’s property rights on its names, trademarks, logos, signs and drawings and is forbidden to generate any confusion in the minds of the public whatsoever.

 The Supplier and/or Service Provider may not subcontract, even partially, the execution subject of the Contract except with the Client’s prior written consent.